ktafakkori/feloopy/docs/user-guide/getting-started.md

     --8<-- "./getting-started/heuristic-optimization.txt"
     ```

-## Convex solution methods

-FelooPy supports using convex solution methods.
-The models solved via these solution methods should have a specific property: convexity.

-An instance of a decision problem using convex solution methods is coded and solved as follows:
+## Programming facilitators

+### *Convex programming methods*

+FelooPy supports solving mathematical models that have convexity properties using convex programming methods.
+These programming methods facilitate using scalars, vectors, matrices, or tensors in programming a mathematical model, enabling the consideration of statistical metrics in machine learning, control, finance, and more.
+Most of these algorithms are guaranteed to find optimal solutions to a decision problem translated by the representation of a mathematical model in a not necessarily polynomial time.
+Free and open-source interfaces like `cvxpy` and `gekko` or commercial ones like `gurobi` have already coded and fine-tuned such programming methods for direct use.
+A mathematical model solved by a convex programming method is coded as follows:

 === ":fontawesome-brands-python: Python"